REGISTRATION

 First Time Support Vehicle Drivers

-Participating in RAGBRAI as a support vehicle driver could be addictive.
-(You may catch the RAGBRAI bug like everyone else.)
+Participating in RAGBRAI as a support vehicle driver could be addictive (you may catch the RAGBRAI bug like everyone else).

 Drivers are expected to attend an informational meeting held in the starting town the day before RAGBRAI departs.
+Information about the location and time of this meeting will be posted on RAGBRAI.com and social media in July.

 Please be courteous.
 You are a guest in the community and should act like one.
 Turn your generators off when they’re not needed.
 It is hard to enjoy the great outdoors with the fumes and noise of multiple generators.